Why Choose Cedars-Sinai Marina del Rey Hospital for Ganglion Cysts Treatment?

 The exact cause of ganglion cysts is unclear.
-One theory suggests that the cause might be a type of trauma which leads to the breakdown of joint tissues, resulting in the formation of small cysts that coalesce into a bigger mass.
+One theory suggests that the cause might be a type of trauma that leads to the breakdown of joint tissues, resulting in the formation of small cysts that coalesce into a bigger mass.
 Another theory suggests that an irritation of the joint capsule or tendon sheath causes the joint tissue to bulge out.
 Sometimes, arthritis in the end joint of a finger may also lead to the development of a type of ganglion cyst known as a mucous cyst.

 The alternative medicine treatment methods for ganglion cysts include:

 As the exact cause of ganglion cysts is unknown, they are often difficult to prevent.
 It is recommended that athletes take sufficient breaks between sports activities in order to avoid overusing their hands.
-It's also suggested that people avoid performing activities that are known to make hand or joint pain worse.
+It's also suggested that people avoid performing activities that are known to make a hand or joint pain worse.

 Are you experiencing symptoms of a ganglion cyst?
 To learn more about treatment methods, get in touch with our specially-trained, skilled plastic surgeons at Cedars-Sinai Marina del Rey Hospital.